helium/HIP/00xx-my-hip-name.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

-Anyone can bring a HIP to a vote by posting a bond of 1% of outstanding HNT.
+Anyone can bring a chain var update to a vote by posting a bond of 1% of staked HNT.
 This will create 2 burn addresses, one to accept the HIP and one to reject it.
 The voting period will be 1,008 epochs (21 days).
-During this time anyone can send HNT to either address.
+During this time anyone can send staked HNT to either address.
+Only staked HNT is eligible to vote.

 At the end of the voting period the protocol determines the winner by seeing which address received the most tokens.
 Addresses which voted for the winner get a refund of their winning margin.
 For example if there were 200k votes for yes and 50k votes for no, the voters for yes would get 75% (150M) of their tokens back distributed pro rata amongst them.